Lee Si-young: Music

-In 2012, she and Jay Park appeared in Music and Lyrics, an MBC Music reality show in which an actress and a male singer are paired together as lyricist and composer, respectively, to create a song, showing their meetings and songwriting process.
+In 2012, she and Jay Park appeared in Music and Lyrics, an MBC M reality show in which an actress and a male singer are paired together as lyricist and composer, respectively, to create a song, showing their meetings and songwriting process.
 The song they composed, Polaris, was recorded by the girl group Tiny-G.

 Boxing

 Aside from her entertainment career.
 Lee was an amateur boxer.
 Despite taking up the sport in her late 20s and fighting opponents who are much more experienced and younger, in just three years, Lee established herself in the sport by winning a number of amateur titles in the 48-kg class.

 She initially took up boxing in early 2010 to prepare for her role as a female boxer in a TV drama for MBC, training with Hong Soo-hwan, a former WBA bantamweight and super bantamweight champion.
 The drama ended up not getting produced, but she quickly became enamored of the sport.
 Lee said, "I kept it up as a hobby and was told that I had potential, so I trained really hard.
 Boxing changed who I am.
 I became more honest and extroverted, with more confidence in who I am."
 She continued training, reducing her body fat from 9.9 kg to 4.7 kg, and began boxing competitively.

 Lee's passion for the sport caused her agency anxiety.
 There were worries she might hurt herself, especially if she sustains facial injuries.
 A staff said, "But no matter how hard we try to persuade her, she doesn't want to quit."

 To the surprise of fans and experts alike, Lee entered and won the 7th Annual Women's Amateur Boxing Competition in 2010, and the women's 50-kg category in the 10th KBI National Lifestyle Athletics Boxing Championship in November of that same year.

 Her momentum continued throughout 2011, winning the women's 48-kg category in the 47th Seoul Amateur Boxing Match in February, and by RSC (Referee Stopped Contest) in the 7th National Amateur Boxing Championships in March.
 Lee Seung-bae, head coach of the Korean national boxing team, said Lee "has a very accurate left punch.
 She is tall and has long arms, a very good body for boxing," while coach Baek Seung-won said she has "the fire and the perfect physique" to become a professional boxer, but added, "She is a bit old (to turn pro now)."
 She later won the rookie of the year award for Seoul-based boxers.

 More wins followed in July 2012 with the women's 48-kg category in the 42nd Seoul Boxing Prematch/Amateur Boxing Federation, and the 33rd President's Cup Amateur Boxing Contest.